MACS-30111-23/hw00-YucanLei/README.md

 4. Peru
 5. Japan

 Now that I think about it, I do not have any "cool" photos of myself which is downright embarassing.
+So I found a meme as well as an ocean view picture I took last time, hope you enjoy.
 ![yourphoto](IMG-5532.JPG)
 ![OCEAN](IMG-7357.jpg)